Faazil/100-days-of-devops/challenges/week-13/day-89.md

 c.
 The inventory `/home/thor/ansible/inventory` is already there on jump host.

 d.
-Make sure user `thor` should be able to run the playbook on jump host.
+Ensure user `thor` should be able to run the playbook on jump host.

 Note: Validation will try to run playbook using command `ansible-playbook -i inventory playbook.yml` so please make sure playbook works this way, without passing any extra arguments.